daleinen7/dots-and-boxes-and-synthesizers/README.md

 # Dots and Boxes
 ## Rules
-A game respectable game of dots and boxes is played between two people.
+A respectable game of dots and boxes is played between two people.
 They take turns drawing a line between dots.
 If one player completes a 4 sided box then they can make an additional line.

 When all the dots are connected, the player with the most completed boxes wins.